yosssi/gold/README.md

 ### Inheritance

-A Gold tamplate can inherit other Gold templates as below:
+Gold tamplates can inherit other Gold templates as below:

 parent.gold